fballest42/fballest42/README.md

 # Hi there 👋
 #### Wellcome to my Github Profile, here you can find more information about my works, projects and a few links to know more about me.
-If you want to contact me you can do it form email and slack user that you can find at the botton line of my bio.
+If you want to contact me, you can do it by email, slack or linkedin profile, you can find links to do it at the botton line of my bio.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=fballest42&show_icons=true&theme=dark)